Measuring quantumness: from theory to observability in interferometric setups: Detection of quantum correlations

 is a diagonal state, in the same basis of $B$, for any $E^i_A$.
 This implies that if Alice and Bob are classically correlated, all the conditional states of Bob will have a common eigenbasis, i.e.\ $[\rho_{B|i},\rho_{B|j}] = 0,\ \forall\, E^i_A,\, E^j_A$ \cite{chen2011detecting}.
 Conversely if the conditional states of Bob will all commute for any local measurement of Alice, then the shared state $\rho_{AB}$ will be of the classical form (\ref{quantum_classical}).
 In conclusion,

 If Alice and Bob are quantum correlated, then Alice can make measurements on her system such that the corresponding conditional states of Bob do not commute.
-Once Alice remotely prepares two noncommuting states $\rho_{B|1},\ \rho_{B|2}$ for Bob, then she simply has to communicate via a classical channel with him, who can measure the commutator of these states.
+Once Alice remotely prepares two noncommuting states $\rho_{B|1}$ and $\rho_{B|2}$ for Bob, then she simply has to communicate via a classical channel with him, who can measure the commutator of these states.
 In other words, Bob can carry out the procedure outlined in Fig.\ \ref{fig:controlled-U}.
 The measure $Q(\rho_{B|1}, \rho_{B|2})$ will be strictly positive if and only if Bob was quantum correlated to Alice:

 This means that $Q$ turns out to be also a powerful quantum discord witness, since it suffices to perform two measurements and carry out the interference procedure of Fig.\ \ref{fig:controlled-U} to reveal the quantum discord of any arbitrary bipartite quantum state.
+Let us illustrate the above procedure with two paradigmatic examples.